 Contrary to the name, 416-R "Stainless" steel is not more corrosion resistant than 4150 steel.
 It is a 400-series stainless steel, which is designed more for machining than corrosion resistance than say kitchen pans, silverware, etc.

-That said, Faxon QPQ Salt Bath Nitrocarburizes all its barrels, which drastically increases corrosion resistance across all environments.
-Both types of barrel will work well.
+That said, Faxon QPQ Salt Bath Nitrocarburizes all its barrels.
+A nitrided barrel drastically increases corrosion resistance across all environments.
+Both types of barrels will work well.

 I'm just building my first AR and looking for a good "all-around" barrel.
 What fits best?

-For first-time builders or those building “all-around” weapons, Faxon recommends 4150 steel.
+For first-time builders or those building "all-around" weapons, Faxon recommends 4150 steel for AR barrels.

 I'm a high-volume 3-gun competition shooter, what about me?

-If your focus is on accuracy, go with stainless.
+If your focus is on accuracy, go with a stainless steel barrel.
 Even across aggressive courses of fire, stainless will provide excellent results.

 If the focus is on barrel and parts longevity, 4150 will be a better choice.